 If you learned anything from this article, take away this: Your future customers are on social media shopping right this second.
 If they aren’t looking at your products, then it means they are buying from your competitors.
 Don’t let that happen!

 Have more questions or tips about social selling that we didn’t cover?
-Leave them in the comments below, and I’d be happy to answer them.
+Leave them in the comments below or contact us and we’d be happy to answer them.
 Stay social, my friends!